GoldenZdude/Icosikiatesimal-Color-Space/README.md

 #### Don't worry I have a really good comback for this

-# "Icosikiatesimal is not Hexadecimal, and its not decimal either.
+# Icosikiatesimal is not Hexadecimal, and its not decimal either.

 ## A0 Hexadecimal may equal 160 decimal, but A0 Icosikiatesimal equals 100 Icosikiatesimal"